Find a courseExpand

 Our teaching staff are experienced and active in researching and teaching in the area of children's literature.

-You will have access to our Oxford Brookes specials collections, a new collection of rare and antiquarian children's books.
-And host a session in the Oxford Story Museum.
+You will have access to our Oxford Brookes specials collections, a new collection of rare and antiquarian children's books and, when onsite, specialist-trained drama sessions.

 How to apply